Aidurber/react-picky/README.md

 - `defaultFocusFilter` - If set to true, will focus the filter by default when opened.
 - `renderList` - Render prop for whole list, you can use this to add virtualization/windowing if necessary
 - `filterPlaceholder` - Override the filter placeholder.
 Defaults to 'Filter...'
+- `getFilterValue` -   Will provide the input value of filter to the picky dropdown, so that if we have a larger list of options then we can only supply the matching options based on this value.

 ## Custom rendering